Link building remains essential for good SEO, but for many startups on a tight budget, getting quality backlinks can seem unattainable.

 Identify the Right Opportunities

 Don’t aim for just any blog.
-Focus on sites that:
+Focus on sites that:-

 Have real traffic (use tools like lookkle’s SEO Site Explorer to analyze domain metrics)